krivka/pbccv3/README.md

 Then run glue.sh with SDCC_HOME environment variable set to the repository root.

-After that, it's just good old ./configure and make
+After that, it's just good old autoconf; ./configure; make